July 14th, 2022 | By: The Startups Team | Tags: Strategy

-Sole proprietorships are the simplest and most common form of small business ownership, representing 73% of all businesses in the United States today (a total of 23 million were reported by the IRS in 2010).
+Sole proprietorships are the simplest and most common form of small business ownership, representing 73% of all small businesses in the United States today (a total of 23 million were reported by the IRS in 2010 and again in 2018 by the small business administration (SBA)).

-The owner is entitled to all profits and are responsible for all of the business’s debts, losses, and liabilities, and pays personal income tax on profits earned from the business.
-The owner is not required to formally register their business with their state, like corporations or LLCs do.
+The business owner is entitled to all profits and is personally responsible for all of the business's debts, losses, and liabilities, and pays personal income tax on profits earned from the company.
+The owner is not required to formally register their business with their state as corporations or LLCs do.

 With little bureaucracy required, a sole proprietorship is the simplest business to set up or take apart, making it popular among individual self-contractors, consultants, and small business owners.